 ARTICLE I NAME

-This organization shall be known as Austin Chapter Volleyball, hereinafter will be known as Austin Chapter.
+This organization shall be known as TASO Volleyball Austin Chapter, Inc, a Texas Corporation, hereinafter also known as Austin Chapter Volleyball, or ACV.

 ARTICLE II PURPOSE

-The purpose of the Austin Chapter shall be to provide a group of experienced, active, and capable volleyball officials whose integrity is above reproach.
-Such group of officials will foster high standards of ethics, encourage fair play and sportsmanship, and will work for close cooperation and better understanding between officials, school administrators, athletic directors, coaches, players and volleyball fans in Bastrop, Blanco, Burnet, Caldwell, Comal, Fayette, Gonzales, Hays, Lee, Llano, Travis, Williamson and other counties in the Central Texas area.
-The Austin Chapter shall continually recruit an adequate number of outstanding women and men to serve as qualified volleyball officials and to improve volleyball officiating through training experiences, where both new and experienced officials can increase their knowledge and skills.
+The purpose of ACV is to provide well-trained volleyball officials to schools in the Central Texas area.
+ACV will provide training opportunities where both new and experienced officials can increase their knowledge and skills.

+ACV officials:

+Shall have integrity above reproach.

+Will foster high standards of ethics, fair play and sportsmanship.

+Will work for close cooperation and understanding between officials, school administrators, athletic directors, coaches, players and spectators.

 ARTICLE III MEMBERSHIP

-Section 1 A member of the Austin Chapter shall meet the following requirements to be a member in good standing:
+Section 1 A member in good standing is one who complies with all policies and procedures of the State Association and ACV including, but not limited to:

-Current membership with the State Association
+Current membership with the State Association including submission of annual dues and application

-Attendance at a mandatory rules clinic for the current year
+Current membership with ACV including submission of annual dues and application

+Fulfillment of the annual rules clinic requirement at either the State Meeting, an in-person clinic or an online clinic

-Completion of the annual rules test with a passing score per State Association and Chapter policy
+Completion of the annual State Association rules test with a passing score per State Association and ACV requirements

-Compliance with the policies and procedures of the State Association

-Current on annual dues and membership application with the Austin Chapter

-Attendance at mandatory meetings and training sessions as posted on the Chapter website
+Attendance at required meetings, training sessions and scrimmages, as posted annually on the chapter website

 Properly attired and equipped for all matches per State Association requirements

-Current on assigning fees to the Assigning Secretary according to the schedule for the current year
+Current on assigning fees to be paid directly to the Assigning Secretary as billed

-Current on all fines and/or late fees as directed by the Austin Chapter
+Current on all fines and/or late fees as directed by TASO or ACV

-Compliance with the Austin Chapter Bylaws and Stated Policies

-Adherence to the Austin Chapter’s Code of Ethics

 Maintenance of active email and current physical and postal addresses and photograph in the Chapter assigning software

-Section 2 It is the responsibility of the member to explain any non-compliance with the requirements of membership within 48 hours of the due date of any requirement listed in Section 1.
-The explanation should be sent via email to the President.
+Section 2 It is the responsibility of the member to explain any non-compliance with the requirements of membership.
+The explanation should be sent via email to the President and the member’s assigned At-Large Representative.

+Section 3 ACV membership runs concurrent with the TASO membership year.

+Section 4 Members must have current membership with both TASO and ACV to participate in pre-season training.

 ARTICLE IV GOVERNMENT

-The business of the Austin Chapter shall be conducted by the Board of Directors, Committees appointed by the President, and the membership of the Austin Chapter as provided by the Bylaws.
+The business of ACV shall be conducted by the Board of Directors, committees appointed by the President, and the membership as provided by the Bylaws and Stated Policies.
 The fiscal year for the business of the Austin Chapter will run from November 1 to October 31.
-Communications between the Board of Directors and the membership will be conducted via Chapter meetings, postings to the Chapter website, and email to the email address on file in the Chapter assigning software.
+Communications between the Board of Directors and the membership will be conducted via Chapter meetings, postings to the Chapter website, and email to the email address on file for each member.

 ARTICLE V MEETINGS

-The Austin Chapter shall conduct business at regular and called meetings as provided for in the Bylaws.
+Business shall be conducted at regular or called meetings.

-The time, place, and length of the regular business meetings shall be determined by the Board of Directors prior to the beginning of each season and posted to the Chapter website.
+The date, time and location of the regular business meetings shall be determined by the Board of Directors prior to the beginning of each season and posted to the Chapter website.

-The annual business meeting and election of Board members shall be held during the last regular meeting of the season.

-All members of the Austin Chapter and their guests, coaches, and school officials may be admitted to any regular meeting.
+All members, their guests, coaches, and school officials may be admitted to any regular or called meeting.

 A called meeting shall be defined as one in which all members are notified by phone, mail, or email at least seven (7) days prior to the scheduled meeting.

-The time, place, and length of the annual off-season and regular season training sessions, meetings, and other training shall be determined by the Board of Directors and posted to the Chapter website.
+The date, time and location of training sessions shall be determined annually by the Board of Directors and posted to the Chapter website.

 ARTICLE VI DUES, ASSESSMENTS, AND FEES